Jeremiah33-3/C-and-Computer-Organisation/C.md

 2. External Linkage

-n identifier implementing external linkage is visible to every translation unit. `extern` implements external linkage.
+An identifier implementing external linkage is visible to every translation unit. `extern` implements external linkage.

 ## Pointers and functions